Synanceia verrucosa: Human uses

 The primary commercial significance of this stonefish is as an aquarium pet.
-It is also sold for meat in Hong Kong markets.
+It is also sold for meat in Southern China markets.
 It is consumed in the Philippines, especially in Chinese restaurants, and in Japan.

 Toxicity

 The reef stonefish is the most venomous fish in the world.
 Its dorsal area is lined with 13 spines, each of which has two venom sacs.
 The spines are sharp and stiff and have been known to pierce boot soles.
-Stonefish venom can be fatal at a dose of only 18mg, which the fish is capable of releasing with only six of its thirteen spines.
+Stonefish venom can be fatal at a dose of only 18 mg, which the fish is capable of releasing with only six of its thirteen spines.
 The protein makeup differs between the three species of stonefish, but in reef stonefish the fatal protein is the verrucotoxin protein.

 Effects of the venom include severe pain, shock, paralysis, and tissue death.
 A large dose can be fatal to humans, generally young children, the elderly, and those with weakened immune systems.
 Medical treatment includes the antivenom.
 A local anesthetic can reduce the pain.
 First aid includes immersion of the affected limb in hot water; this is thought to help denature the proteins in the venom.
 The immobilization of venom at penetration site using a tourniquet or firm constrictive bandaging is no longer recommended.
 Surviving victims may have nerve damage, which can lead to local muscle atrophy.

 The venom consists of a mixture of proteins, including the hemolytic stonustoxin, the proteinaceous verrucotoxin, and the cardiotoxic cardioleputin.